-Migrating Windows to another drive is a challenging task for most Windows users.
-Fortunately, it can be easy and fast for all levels of Windows users to transfer Windows 10 to a new hard drive, whether it's an HDD or SSD, with the help of professional Windows 10 migration solutions, as shown below.
+Migrating the Windows Operating System to another drive is a challenging task for most Windows users.
+Fortunately, it can be easy and fast to move Windows to another drive without Windows installation, whether an HDD or SSD, with the help of professional Windows 10 migration solutions, as shown below.
+EaseUS provides a complete guide to follow and quickly move Windows to another drive or a new HDD/SSD.

 Preparations: Make Everything Ready for Moving Windows

-Before transferring Windows 11/10 OS, here are some preparation jobs you should have done in advance.
+Before transferring Windows OS, here are some preparation jobs you should have done in advance.
+First, connect or install a new hard drive and initialize this hard drive.
+Thus, prepare a new HDD/SSD and a SATA cable.

 prepare new hard drive and sata cable